Australia–Lithuania relations

 Foreign relations exist between Australia and Lithuania.
 Australia was among the first countries to re-recognise Lithuania's independence on 27 August 1991.
 Both countries formally established diplomatic relations on 6 November 1991.
-Australia is represented in Lithuania through its embassy in Warsaw, Poland (since 2013) and an honorary consulate in Vilnius (since 1997).
-Lithuania has had an embassy in Canberra since 2021, and also has honorary consulates in Sydney, Adelaide, Melbourne and Darwin.
+Australia is represented in Lithuania through its embassy in Warsaw, Poland (since 2013).
+Lithuania has had an embassy in Canberra since 2021.

 History

 Early diplomatic representation of Lithuania as part of the Russian Empire (within the Governorates of Vilna and Grodno) in Australia dates back to 1894, when the Ministry of Foreign Affairs of the Russian Empire sent its first permanent consular representatives to Australia, based in Melbourne, and Lithuanians were counted in official statistics as part of the Russian community.

 Following the Lithuanian Declaration of Independence in 1918, Australia recognised Lithuania on its admission to the League of Nations on 22 September 1921.
 However, unlike the other Baltic republics of Estonia and Latvia, Lithuania did not appoint any consular representatives to Australia prior to the Soviet occupation of Lithuania in 1940.